hwkwon1114/IEMS490-Assignment_1/README.md

 We were able to achieve an accuracy of 94.67%.
 The responses are saved in CoT.csv.

+4. Automated Prompt Engineering

-4.The associated file for part 3 is Part3.py.
+The associated file for part 3 is Part3.py.
 The automated prompting process begins by partitioning the GSM8k dataset into a development set and a completely separate test set for final validation, ensuring no data leakage.

 The algorithm is initialized with the best-performing manual prompt from Part 2, which is first evaluated on the development set to get a baseline score and an initial list of incorrectly answered questions.
 The core of the algorithm is an iterative loop that runs for five times:
 First, a "meta-prompt" is given the set of questions the current best prompt failed on, including the model's incorrect output.